resibots/dynamixel_control_hw/README.md

 ## Limitations
 We are currently working on the following features:

-- doesn't manage wheel mode
 - joint limits not implemented yet
-- position control only
+- position control only (doesn't manage wheel mode)
 - it would be great to offer a service to reset one actuator after an overload error

 ## Installation and usage